testingillusions/cleandataproject/codebook.md

                         observation in the original dataset

 **groupedgalaxyactivity_df** - Contains a summarized version of the
-                           fulldescriptiveactivity_df dataset with the
+                           fullgalaxyactivity_df dataset with the
                            average of each variable for each activity and each subject.

 ##fullgalaxyactivity_df

-This is a dataframe has a total of 70 columns with the following 4 indetification columns and 66 feature observation.
+This is a data frame has a total of 70 columns with the following 4 identification columns and 66 feature observation.

 The 4 identification columns are: